Magnetic elastomers as specific soft actuators -- predicting particular modes of deformation from selected configurations of magnetizable inclusions: Conclusions

 Thus, we show that a broad range of different spectra of modes of deformation can be realized by implementing different types of microscopic spatial arrangements of the particulate inclusions.
 For example, star-shaped arrangements of chain-like aggregates of a specific number of arms of the stars imply accordingly pronounced modes of overall deformation.
 Thus, if specific patterns of actuation are needed for specific purposes, for instance, filling of specifically shaped cavities by actuation of valves \cite{bose2012soft}, magnetoelastic composite materials are candidates to achieve such realizations.

 Experimentally, various ways of generating the different discrete particle arrangements need to be developed.
 For more macroscopic systems or macroscopic objects of demonstration, placement by molds or by hand is possible \cite{puljiz2016forces,puljiz2018reversible,zhang2008analysis,chen2013numerical}.
+When placing the inclusions by hand, the reactive polymeric suspension would be added layer by layer between successive events of placing inclusions.
+The newly forming elastic matrix develops by chemical reaction and connects to the already existing elastic part of the sample \cite{puljiz2016forces, puljiz2018reversible}.
+Pouring another layer into an overall spherical cavity to generate spherical samples may be difficult for the upper hemisphere when simultaneously adding inclusions by hand.
+Yet, the two hemispheres could be generated separately and then in the end be linked to each other by a final reaction.

+3D-printing is a promising tool to be further developed in the future \cite{qi20203d,zhang20214d,bayaniahangar20213,kim2018printing, dohmen2020field,bastola2020dot,bayaniahangar20213,bastola20173d} to generate samples of controlled positioning of magnetizable inclusions.
+Here, one way to fabricate spherical systems would be to choose three types of ``inks''.
+The first one prints the elastic material that forms the deformable elastic sphere, representing the carrier matrix.
+From the second one, the magnetizable inclusions are positioned.
+Finally, the third ink could form a block of surrounding elastic gel material that embeds the elastic sphere.
+It should be much softer than the printed elastic sphere so that it hardly hinders the magnetostrictive deformation of the embedded spherical sample upon magnetization.
+It could also be generated from a material that can be selectively dissolved in a solvent after printing the whole arrangement \cite{komp2005versatile}, leaving the spherical sample at the end.

-3D-printing is a promising tool to be developed in the future \cite{qi20203d,zhang20214d,bayaniahangar20213,kim2018printing, dohmen2020field,bastola2020dot,bayaniahangar20213,bastola20173d}.
-Prior to polymerization, the particle arrangement can also be controlled by external magnetic \cite{martin2006magnetostriction} or acoustic \cite{peerfischer} fields, or the polymerization could be done in steps for photopolymerized matrix materials \cite{kim2011programming}.
+Additional methods of placing the inclusions in a requested manner are conceivable.
+Prior to polymerization, the particle arrangement can also be controlled by external magnetic \cite{martin2006magnetostriction} or acoustic \cite{peerfischer} fields.
+Once the positioning is complete as desired, polymerizing the carrier matrix fixes their locations.
+Generally, polymerization could be performed stepwise using processes of photopolymerization to fabricate the matrix material \cite{kim2011programming}.

+If the spherical samples are contained in a very soft surrounding transparent elastic box, see above, direct measurements are conceivable on such combined systems.
+Otherwise, free-standing elastic spheres can be maintained in a density-matched surrounding transparent fluid to then study magnetostrictive effects \cite{gollwitzer2008measuring}.
+A strong homogeneous external magnetic field should then be applied for experimental detection.
+The resulting magnetostrictive deformations can be recorded by standard optical tools \cite{gollwitzer2008measuring}.